kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-aws.md

     jq -j '.Reservations[].Instances[].PublicIpAddress')
 ```

 > The instance public IP address can also be obtained from the EC2 console.
-Each node will be tagged with a unqiue name.
+Each node will be tagged with a unique name.

 ```
 ssh ubuntu@${WORKER_0_PUBLIC_IP_ADDRESS}